terascope/teraslice/docs/packages/data-mate/overview.md

 ### exists

-`exists(input, context) - Will return false if input is null or undefined`
+exists(input, context?) - Will return false if input is null or undefined

 ```javascript
 FieldValidator.exists('03785955'); // true